 How To Prevent Gnat Infestations

-1. Clean up food and drinks after meals: Don’t allow food or drinks to sit out after meals and clean up any food or drink spillages shortly after they happen.
+1. Clean up food and drinks after meals: Don’t leave food or drinks sitting out, and clean up any spills shortly after they happen.

 2. Take out your trash every night and use a sealed trash can: Gnats are often attracted to items in the trash.
-By using a sealed kitchen trash can and emptying your trash can nightly, gnats will be less likely to enter your home and gather around your trash.
+By using a sealed kitchen trash can and emptying food waste frequently, gnats will be less likely to make their homes in your trash.

-4. Put fruit in your refrigerator: Because gnats are attracted to the smell of fruit, leaving fruit exposed on your counters can attract gnats.
-Place your fruit in the refrigerator instead of leaving them out.
+3. Store fruit in your refrigerator: Because gnats are attracted to the smell of fruit, leaving it exposed on your counters can attract gnats.
+Storing fruit in the refrigerator can also keep it from ripening too quickly.

-5. Remove humidity inside and outside your home: Homeowners should repair plumbing leaks and sink drain stoppages.
+4. Reduce humidity inside and outside your home: Repair plumbing leaks and sink drain stoppages as soon as possible.
 To prevent outdoor gnat problems, clean up any damp areas around rain gutters and birdbaths.

-6. Set up preventive yellow sticky traps: Place these near any trouble areas, such as near ripe fruit or houseplants, to keep an infestation at bay.
-We recommend trying GreenKeeper’s Stick Traps.
+5. Set up preventive yellow sticky traps: Place these near any trouble areas, such as near ripe fruit or houseplants, to keep an infestation at bay.

-For a more eco-friendly drain cleaner that targets gnats, drain flies, and fruit flies, opt for a product like Natural Armor All-Natural Drain Fly Killer or Green Gobler Fly Goodbye Drain Treatment.
+6. Keep your drains clean: Perform regular drain maintenance with diluted bleach or a specialized cleaning solution to keep them free of grime and fungus.
+For a more eco-friendly drain cleaner that targets gnats, drain flies, and fruit flies, opt for a product like Natural Armor All-Natural Drain Fly Killer or Green Gobbler Fly Goodbye Drain Treatment.

-8. Don’t overwater plants: Indoor plants are often home to gnats, and overwatering them leads to damp potting soil that’s the perfect breeding ground for an infestation.
-Ensure your plants are in a pot with a drainage hole and cut back on your watering schedule if you notice gnats buzzing around your houseplants.
+7. Don’t overwater plants: Indoor plants are often home to gnats, and overwatering them leads to damp potting soil that’s the perfect breeding ground for an infestation.
+Ensure your plants are in a pot with a drainage hole, and cut back on your watering schedule if you notice gnats buzzing around your houseplants.

 Our Conclusion